 Certificate/M.A. in Library and Information Science

-The Center for the Book and the School of Library and Information Science enable students to earn a Master of Arts in Library and Information Science and the certificate in book studies/book arts and technologies.
+The Center for the Book and the School of Library and Information Science enable students to earn the Certificate in Book Studies/Book Arts and Technologies and a M.A. in Library and Information Science.
 Admission deadline is February 1 for the following fall.

-The combined program requires 51 sh. of credit.
+The programs offer multiple pathways into professional engagement with artifacts, such as rare and artist books, available in archives and libraries.
+Students select courses that enable them to gain skills and knowledge in areas of service such as conservation, cataloging, instruction, and outreach.
+Completion of the two programs requires 51 sh. of credit.
 Students must take at least 27 s.h. of library and information courses and 15 s.h. of book arts, studies, and technologies courses.
 The remaining 9 s.h. may be taken in either School of Library and Information Science (prefix SLIS) or Center for the Book (prefix UICB) courses or from another unit, with approval of the School of Library and Information Science.

 Certificate/M.F.A. in Art

-The Center for the Book and the School of Art and Art History enable students to earn a Master of Fine Arts in Art and the certificate in book studies/book arts and technologies.
+The Center for the Book and the School of Art and Art History enable students to earn the Certificate in Book Studies/Book Arts and Technologies and a M.F.A. in Art.
 Students may wish to earn the M.F.A. in a studio art area (printmaking, drawing and painting, design, etc.) in combination with the 18 s.h. certificate in book studies/book arts and technologies.
 If accepted to both programs, students are advised and matriculate through both programs independently.
 Most, if not all, of the 18 s.h. of elective course work required for the M.F.A. may be applied toward the Center for the Book certificate.
 It is possible for a student to earn both credentials in the same amount of time required to earn the M.F.A.